delta592/asitop/README.md

 ## What is `asitop`

-A Python-based `nvtop`-inspired command line tool for Apple Silicon (aka M1) Macs.
+A Python-based `nvtop`-inspired command line tool for Apple Silicon Macs (M1, M2, M3, M4 and their Pro/Max/Ultra variants).

 * Utilization info:
   * CPU (E-cluster and P-cluster), GPU